Vegan Sushi Bake (Gluten-Free Rice Casserole)

 Dollhouse Shortcut

-If you’re short on time, skip the decoration and just sprinkle sesame seeds and chives on top before baking.
+If you’re short on time, skip the decoration and just sprinkle sesame seeds and chives (or green onion) on top of the casserole before baking.

 Preheat the oven to 425º F (220ºC) if you haven’t already.